TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 mandatory, not because they seek guidance or advice at that time.
 That is okay however, as you can opt to not do anything with the feedback.
 At this point our first requirement for change can easily go out the window.
-Even if it we change was somehow required, most of the time people would still ignore the feedback.
+Even if change was somehow required, most of the time people would still ignore the feedback.
 By ignoring in this sense it is the same to not act on it or forgetting it by the next day.